£25.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Unbranded vintage Titanium bottom bracket (or BB for short), most likely in production from the 1970s to the 1980s.
-Made from titanium/aluminium and weighing in at 149 grams - incredibly lightweight for a BB at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Unbranded vintage front skewer, most likely in production during the 1970s.
+Made from aluminium/steel and weighing in at 81 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-The bottom bracket's been carefully cleaned, thoroughly checked by one of our mechanics and graded as mint condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The skewer's been cleaned, checked by one of our mechanics and graded as very good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO